-We note that the Justice Legislation (COVID-19 Emergency Response-Documents and Oaths) Regulation 2020, now extended by the COVID-19 Emergency Response and Other Legislation Amendment Act 2020, allows affidavits to be electronically signed and remotely serve them.
+We note that the Justice Legislation (COVID-19 Emergency Response-Documents and Oaths) Regulation 2020, now extended by the COVID-19 Emergency Response and Other posting), copy/scan the sealed versions when they come back (to make them electronic again) and then serve them.
 When posting documents to the court for filing, individual letters are needed for each matter so documents are not inadvertently placed on the wrong court file.